The Battery, St. John's: Chain Rock

 It is home to Chain Rock, a land outcropping to which a large chain was attached connecting to Fort Amherst, since as early as 1770, to prevent the entry of enemy ships into St John's harbour.
 Chain Rock is one of two rocks located on opposite sides of the Narrows, the aptly named entrance to the harbour; Pancake Rock is on the opposite shore.
 The space between the two rocks is 174 metres.
 A defensive chain was stretched between the rocks by means of a capstan at nightfall.
 During World War I and II the chain was replaced with anti-submarine nets.

 Avalanches & landslides

-Minor landslides have been frequent in the area's past, and a small number of avalanches; there were three avalanches in the twentieth-century involving loss of life or serious injury, two in February 1921, and one February 1959.
+Minor landslides have been frequent in the area's past.
+There have also been small number of avalanches in the Battery.
+There were three avalanches in the 20th century involving loss of life or serious injury: two in February 1921, and one February 1959.

 A list of major avalanches includes: